A Social Network Analysis of Occupational Segregation: A model of occupational segregation

 Formally, denote the probability that individual $i$ becomes employed by $s^{i}=s(x_{i})$, where $x_{i}$ is the measure of friends of $i$ with the same education as $i$ has.
 We thus assume that $s(x)$ is differentiable, $0<s(0)<1$ (there is non-zero amount of direct job search) and $s^{\prime}(x)>0$ for all $x>0$ (the probability of being employed increases in the number of friends with the same education).

 It is instructive to show how $s^{i}$ depends on the education choices of $i$ and the choices of all other workers.
-Remember that $\mu_{R}$ and $\mu_{G}$ are the fractions of Reds and respectively Greens that choose education $A$.
-Given the tie formation probabilities from Table~\ref{tab:tieformation} and some algebra, the employment rate $s_{A}^{X}$ of $A$-workers in group~$X\in \{R,G\}$ will be given by:
+Remember that the population is equally divided in Reds and Greens and that $\mu_{R}$ and $\mu_{G}$ are the fractions of Reds and respectively Greens that choose education $A$.
+Given the tie formation probabilities from Table~\ref{tab:tieformation} and some algebra, the employment rate $s_{A}^{X}$ of $A$-educated workers in social group~$X\in \{R,G\}$ will be given by: